-1. Apparo meets with a nonprofit to scope potential CIP
+1. Apparo meets with a nonprofit to scope the potential CIP

 2. Apparo finds a corporate volunteer with the right expertise

-4. Corporate volunteer, Nonprofit, and Apparo work collaboratively to complete CIP
+4. Corporate volunteer, nonprofit and Apparo work collaboratively to complete the CIP

 5. Project concludes with at follow-up at the 6 and 12-month mark